sanko/readonly/README.md

 # Comparison with typeglob constants

 Another popular way to create read-only scalars is to modify the symbol table entry for the variable by using a typeglob:

     *a = \'value';

 This works fine, but it only works for global variables ("my" variables have no symbol table entry).
-Also, the following similar constructs do __not__ work:
+Also, the following similar constructs do **not** work:

     *a = [1, 2, 3];      # Does NOT create a read-only array
     *a = { a => 'A'};    # Does NOT create a read-only hash

-# Pros
+## Pros

 Readonly.pm, on the other hand, will work with global variables and with lexical ("my") variables.
 It will create scalars, arrays, or hashes, all of which look and work like normal, read-write Perl variables.
 You can use them in scalar context, in list context; you can take references to them, pass them to functions, anything.

 Readonly.pm also works well with complex data structures, allowing you to tag the whole structure as nonmodifiable, or just the top level.

 Also, Readonly variables may not be reassigned.
 The following code will die:

     Readonly::Scalar $pi => 3.14159;
     ...
     Readonly::Scalar $pi => 2.71828;

-# Cons
+## Cons

-Readonly.pm does impose a performance penalty.
-It's pretty slow.
+Readonly.pm used to impose a performance penalty.
+It was pretty slow.
 How slow?
 Run the `eg/benchmark.pl` script that comes with Readonly.
-On my test system, "use constant", typeglob constants, and regular read/write Perl variables were all about the same speed, and Readonly.pm constants were about 1/20 the speed.
+On my test system, "use constant" (const), typeglob constants (tglob), regular read/write Perl variables (normal/literal), and the new Readonly (ro/ro\_simple) are all about the same speed, the old, tie based Readonly.pm constants were about 1/22 the speed.

 However, there is relief.
 There is a companion module available, Readonly::XS.
-If it is installed on your system, Readonly.pm uses it to make read-only scalars much faster.
-With Readonly::XS, Readonly scalars are as fast as the other types of variables.
-Readonly arrays and hashes will still be relatively slow.
-But it's likely that most of your Readonly variables will be scalars.

-If you can't use Readonly::XS (for example, if you don't have a C compiler, or your perl is statically linked and you don't want to re-link it), you have to decide whether the benefits of Readonly variables outweigh the speed issue.
-For most configuration variables (and other things that Readonly is likely to be useful for), the speed issue is probably not really a big problem.
-But benchmark your program if it might be.
-If it turns out to be a problem, you may still want to use Readonly.pm during development, to catch changes to variables that should not be changed, and then remove it for
-production:

-    # For testing:
-    Readonly::Scalar  $Foo_Directory => '/usr/local/foo';
-    Readonly::Scalar  $Bar_Directory => '/usr/local/bar';
-    # $Foo_Directory = '/usr/local/foo';
-    # $Bar_Directory = '/usr/local/bar';

-    # For production:
-    # Readonly::Scalar  $Foo_Directory => '/usr/local/foo';
-    # Readonly::Scalar  $Bar_Directory => '/usr/local/bar';
-    $Foo_Directory = '/usr/local/foo';
-    $Bar_Directory = '/usr/local/bar';
+You won't need this if you're using Perl 5.8.x or higher.

+I repeat, you do not need Readonly::XS if your environment has perl 5.8.x or higher.
+Please see section entitled [Internals](#internals) for more.

 # Functions

 - Readonly::Scalar $var => $value;

     Creates a nonmodifiable scalar, `$var`, and assigns a value of `$value` to it.
 Thereafter, its value may not be changed.
 Any attempt to modify the value will cause your program to die.

     A value _must_ be supplied.
 If you want the variable to have `undef` as its value, you must specify `undef`.

     If `$value` is a reference to a scalar, array, or hash, then this function will mark the scalar, array, or hash it points to as being Readonly as well, and it will recursively traverse the structure, marking the whole thing as Readonly.
 Usually, this is what you want.
 However, if you want only the `$value` marked as Readonly, use `Scalar1`.

     If $var is already a Readonly variable, the program will die with an error about reassigning Readonly variables.

 - Readonly::Array @arr => (value, value, ...);

     Creates a nonmodifiable array, `@arr`, and assigns the specified list of values to it.
 Thereafter, none of its values may be changed; the array may not be lengthened or shortened or spliced.
 Any attempt to do so will cause your program to die.

     If any of the values passed is a reference to a scalar, array, or hash, then this function will mark the scalar, array, or hash it points to as being Readonly as well, and it will recursively traverse the structure, marking the whole thing as Readonly.
 Usually, this is what you want.
 However, if you want only the hash `%@arr` itself marked as Readonly, use `Array1`.

-    If @arr is already a Readonly variable, the program will die with an error about reassigning Readonly variables.
+    If `@arr` is already a Readonly variable, the program will die with an error about reassigning Readonly variables.

 - Readonly::Hash %h => (key => value, key => value, ...);
 - Readonly::Hash %h => {key => value, key => value, ...};

     Creates a nonmodifiable hash, `%h`, and assigns the specified keys and values to it.
 Thereafter, its keys or values may not be changed.
 Any attempt to do so will cause your program to die.

     A list of keys and values may be specified (with parentheses in the synopsis above), or a hash reference may be specified (curly braces in the synopsis above).
 If a list is specified, it must have an even number of elements, or the function will die.

     If any of the values is a reference to a scalar, array, or hash, then this function will mark the scalar, array, or hash it points to as being Readonly as well, and it will recursively traverse the structure, marking the whole thing as Readonly.
 Usually, this is what you want.
 However, if you want only the hash `%h` itself marked as Readonly, use `Hash1`.

-    If %h is already a Readonly variable, the program will die with an error about reassigning Readonly variables.
+    If `%h` is already a Readonly variable, the program will die with an error about reassigning Readonly variables.

 - Readonly $var => $value;
 - Readonly @arr => (value, value, ...);
 - Readonly %h => (key => value, ...);
 - Readonly %h => {key => value, ...};

     The `Readonly` function is an alternate to the `Scalar`, `Array`, and `Hash` functions.
 It has the advantage (if you consider it an advantage) of being one function.
 That may make your program look neater, if you're initializing a whole bunch of constants at once.
 You may or may not prefer this uniform style.

     It has the disadvantage of having a slightly different syntax for versions of Perl prior to 5.8.
 For earlier versions, you must supply